 If you are looking for a low-cost protein, whey provides the best value for money.
 A blended product of whey concentrate and whey isolate generally offers the best value.

 Factors that can affect cost.

 Protein sourced from whey (which is a byproduct of cheese production) offers the best value due to the ease of its production.
 Plant proteins tend to cost more to produce.
-Hemp protein in particular can be very expensive due to limitations on the growing of crops in many locations.
+Hemp protein, in particular, can be very expensive due to limitations on the growth of crops in many locations.
 This makes it a rare source of protein, though hemp protein provides some unique benefits.

 Protein concentration can vary depending on the processes used to refine a protein source into powder.
 Whey concentrates are the least processed form and contain approximately 80% protein.
 Protein Isolates are the most common form of protein supplement and contain around 90% protein.
 Hydrolysates are isolates that have undergone further processing which both removes even more impurities but more importantly pre-digests the product.
 Hydrolysates contain a huge 94% or higher purity but cost substantially more.